JuliaOpt/MathProgBase.jl/docs/src/solverinterface.md

 ### Variable Attributes

 These attributes are associated with variables.
-Calls to `getattribute` and `setattribute!` should include a single `VariableReference` or a vector of `VariableReference` objects.
+Calls to `getattribute` and `setattribute!` should include as an argument a single `VariableReference` or a vector of `VariableReference` objects.

 ```@docs
 VariableStart